andyzynlove/FCNN_XC_Potential/README.md

 Parameters of FCNN-based XC potential and example codes to call them (.py).

-PySCF Pytorch and tqdm packages are required to run the example codes.
+PySCF, Pytorch, tqdm and Optimized Einsum packages are required to run the example codes.

 Compile the sh.f90 file to get the spherical function.